May-226/NIJ_challenge/README.md

 ## Data
 The /data repository includes the description of external resources which can be found at: https://census.georgia.gov/census-data, and the training and test dataset can be accessed at NIJ challenge website: https://data.ojp.usdoj.gov/Corrections/NIJ-s-Recidivism-Challenge-Test-Dataset2/pkdv-cwks

+## Run
+After access the data, run
+'''
+pip install -r requirement.txt
+'''
+and the notebook should be ready to run